Join us on a long weekend in the wild beauty of the Ulster coast...

 At the very top of Northern Ireland.
 We’ll head out on several walks to explore the cliffs and beaches, the inland hills, and of course the geological wonder of the Giant’s Causeway, the 8th natural wonder of the world.
 With many natural features here used as landscapes in Game of Thrones, we’ll be in another world indeed, with our own hostel to escape back to in the evenings.

 The whole trip is fully guided and hosted, so you can concentrate on letting the landscape capture your imagination while we prepare the food, navigate you along the paths, and help you understand this fascinating part of the UK.
+As well as heading out on walks, we’ll also be visiting famous local landmarks – perhaps the epic castles that dot the coast, or the local Bushmills distillery!

 In a nutshell: